rei/rei-cedar-docs/docs/release-notes/winter-2020/README.md

 ### Icon Library

 The Cedar icon library has been updated with new icons.
-For the complete and searchable list of Cedar icons, visit the Cedar Icon Library (https://rei.github.io/cedar-icons/#/).
+For the complete and searchable list of Cedar icons, visit the [Cedar Icon Library](https://rei.github.io/cedar-icons/#/).
 Corresponding icon components have been added.

 ## 4.0.1